-After earning a bachelor of science in dietetics from the University of Wisconsin-Stout, Lyndsay completed her dietetic internship at Loyola University-Chicago, and went on to become a Registered and Licensed Dietitian.
-In 2008 she achieved certification as a Certified Diabetes Educator.
-Lyndsay worked as a diabetes educator in Chicago from 2005-2011, gaining experience thru holding several roles in the diabetes field.
-Since 2011, she has worked as a Diabetes Clinical Manager for Medtronic Diabetes, in Milwaukee, Wisconsin.
+After earning a Bachelor of Science in dietetics from the University of Wisconsin-Stout, Lyndsay completed her dietetic internship at Loyola University-Chicago and went on to become a registered and licensed dietitian.
+In 2008 she achieved certification as a certified diabetes educator (CDE).
+Lyndsay worked as a diabetes educator in Chicago from 2005-2011, gaining experience through holding several roles in the diabetes field.
+Since 2011, she has worked as a diabetes clinical manager for Medtronic Diabetes in Milwaukee, Wisconsin.

-Megan has been a competitive track and cross-country runner since high school and has competed in numerous long distance races, multiple marathons, including the Boston Marathon.
-She coaches distance runners and triathletes of all levels and her expertise in sports nutrition, diabetes and running makes her an exceptional counselor for both aspiring and accomplished athletes with diabetes.
+Megan has been a competitive track and cross-country runner since high school and has competed in numerous long distance races and multiple marathons including the Boston Marathon.
+She coaches distance runners of all levels, and her expertise in sports nutrition, diabetes and running makes her an exceptional counselor for both aspiring and accomplished athletes with diabetes.

-When Megan is not running, she is cheering on her two teenage boys during their sporting events.
-She also enjoys balancing her life with yoga, travel and spending time with her family.
+When Megan is not running, she enjoys balancing her life with yoga, travel and spending time with her family.

 Melissa Gaynor, RDN, CDE

-Melissa went from being a camp alumnus to a part of the DTC nutrition staff in 2016.
-Using what she’s learned at camp, she has become a committed gym rat (5-6 times per week), where she enjoys a variety of programs including her favorite work out Barrys’s Bootcamp, general HIIT, cross-training classes, running, and more.
-She was even able to apply the mental skills and training techniques learned at camp to tightly manage her BG and exercise daily during her pregnancy.
+Melissa went from being a camp alumna to a part of the DTC nutrition staff in 2016.
+Using what she’s learned at camp, she has become a committed gym rat (5-6 times per week) where she enjoys a variety of programs including her favorite work out Barry’s Bootcamp, general HIIT, cross-training classes, running and more.
+She was even able to apply the mental skills and training techniques learned at camp to tightly manage her blood glucose and exercise daily during her pregnancy.